 - Those with the highest untapped potential are the accounts that have the most room for growth.

-- Top right is clients who have purchased a lot from you and could buy more.
+- Top-right is clients who have purchased a lot from you and could buy more.

-- Bottom left are clients who have not purchased so much from you, nor can they buy much more, from your perspective.
+- Bottom-left are clients who have not purchased so much from you, nor can they buy much more, from your perspective.

 They’re also dynamic, allowing the grid to change over time as each account’s value and potential changes or as the characteristics on which you base them change.

-The overview perspective that you get with the Growth Grid can be viewed from different angles with the help of filters and will always show you the health (green, blue, yellow or red) of each Account which makes it clearer where to focus.
+The overview perspective that you get with the Growth Grid can be viewed from different angles with the help of filters and will always show you the health (green, blue, yellow, or red) of each Account which makes it clearer where to focus.

 Based on the present Value and Untapped Potential, your Accounts are divided into predefined quadrants of the grid, giving you a reliable segmentation of your Account portfolio.

-To see more details on an Account that appears in the Grid, hover on the icon of the Account.
+To see more details on an Account that appears in the Grid, hover over the icon of the Account.
 It could for example be that you want to see the Owner of the Account or why it has yellow health.

 To change what information is shown when Hover, go to Process Settings in the Process editor.
-Learn more on how to configure the Preview Settings
+Learn more on how to configure the Preview Settings.

 Filters and Views